http://www.fpnotebook.com/

 - ST Segment and T Wave changes

-- Bundle branch block or complete Heart Block
+- Bundle Branch Block or complete Heart Block

-- Antidepressant Withdrawal
+- See Antidepressant Withdrawal

 - Prevent by tapering gradually, even over months

-- Drug Interactions: Cardiovascular
+X. Drug Interactions: Cardiovascular

 - Absolute Contraindications

-- Clonidine (hypotension)
+- Clonidine (Hypotension)

 - Class I Antiarrhythmics (e.g. Quinidine, Flecainide)